saidvandeklundert/saidvandeklundert.github.io/_posts/2020-5-4-juniper-lag.md

 This is supported on QFX as well, or at least on QFX10k.
-The configuration is the same save for the way in which you add the child link.
+The configuration is the same except for the way in which you add a child link to the LAG.

 <b>MX</b>: